thanhhiep206/ruby-certificate/ruby_gold/02_OOP_06_Refinements.md

 - Refinements are a way to modify the behavior of a class or module without changing the original source code.

 - You cannot activate refinements dynamically (e.g., inside a method or block).
-- Refinements do not work in eval, instance_eval, or similar methods when invoked in a different scope.
+- Refinements do not work in eval, instance_eval, or similar methods when invoked in a different scope (singleton class).
 - Refinements are not applied to methods defined outside of the refined class/module.
 ```ruby
 class C